prituyadav/Covid-Vaccination-Microservices/README.md

 # Covid-Vaccination-Microservice
 * User can add citizen's details
 * User can add vaccination center also
-* User can get all citizens
+* User can get all citizens details